patrickemonts/personal-webpage/content/publication/li-optimising-2025/index.md

   our problem as a Markov decision problem and use reinforcement learning (RL) to optimise over centralised strategies, where one designated node instructs other nodes which actions to perform.
 Contrary to most RL models, ours can be readily interpreted.
-Additionally, we introduce and evaluate a fixed local policy, the 'predictive swap-asap' policy, where nodes only coordinate with nearest neighbours.
-Compared to the straightforward generalization of the common swap-asap policy to the scenario with classical communication effects, the 'wait-for-broadcast swap-asap' policy, both of the aforementioned entanglement-delivery policies are faster at high success probabilities.
+Additionally, we introduce and evaluate a fixed local policy, the `predictive swap-asap' policy, where nodes only coordinate with nearest neighbours.
+Compared to the straightforward generalisation of the common swap-asap policy to the scenario with classical communication effects, the `wait-for-broadcast swap-asap' policy, both of the aforementioned entanglement-delivery policies are faster at high success probabilities.
 Our work showcases the merit of considering policies acting with incomplete information in the realistic case when classical communication effects